pschanely/CrossHair/README.md

 ![Animated GIF demonstrating the verification of a python function](doc/duplicate_list.gif)

-CrossHair works by repeatedly calling your functions with fake symbolic values in an attempt to explore execution paths and find counterexamples.
+CrossHair works by repeatedly calling your functions with symbolic inputs.
+It uses an [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) to explore viable execution paths and find counterexamples for you.
-This is not a new idea; it was first described in [this paper](https://hoheinzollern.files.wordpress.com/2008/04/seer1.pdf).
+This is not a new idea; an approach for Python was first described in [this paper](https://hoheinzollern.files.wordpress.com/2008/04/seer1.pdf).
 However, to my knowledge, CrossHair is the most complete implementation of the idea: it has at least some support for symbolic lists, dictionaries, sets, and custom/mutable objects.

 > **_NOTE:_**  CrossHair is in a highly experimental state right now.
 You can help though - keep reading!